Isolated zero mode in a quantum computer from a duality twist

-\textbf{\textit{ Detection of the unpaired Majorana in the IBM quantum device}}--- We have chosen the values of the coupling constants to be $J=0.75\pi$ and $g=0.2\pi$ for all the computations in this paper, although similar results can be obtained for other coupling constants.
+We have chosen the values of the coupling constants to be $J=0.75\pi$ and $g=0.2\pi$ for all the computations in this paper, although similar results can be obtained for other coupling constants.
 To create and detect the zero mode in the quantum computer, we apply a quantum circuit that generates the Floquet dynamics by the repeated applications of a circuit block corresponding to the unitary operator in \eqref{floquetunitary}.
 A simple 4-qubit version of this block, corresponding to one Trotter step, is shown in Fig.~\ref{fig:circuitdrawing}.
 We compute the autocorrelation~\eqref{autocorrelation} for $\mathcal{O} = \sigma^x, \sigma^y$, and $\sigma^z$ of a 20-qubit system.
 We perform this calculation on the 27-qubit \texttt{ibmq\_kolkata} device with a 20-qubit closed loop.
 Thus, the device geometry eliminates the need for using swap gates to implement periodic boundary conditions.
-We used a compound error mitigation method as discussed in the Supplemental Material and described in Refs.~\cite{Shtanko2023, Kirmani2023}.
+We used a compound error mitigation method as discussed in Appendix \ref{AppC} and described in Refs.~\cite{Shtanko2023, Kirmani2023}.

 As mentioned above, for a Pauli operator $\mathcal{O}$, we need to create initial states that are eigenstates of the corresponding Pauli operator.
 Measuring $\mathcal{O}=\sigma^z$ is the simplest as the input and output in IBM devices are measured in the eigenbasis of $\sigma^z$ by default.
 However, both initialization and measurement in a different basis can be implemented through rotation operators $R_{y}(\pi/2)$ ($R_x(-\pi/2)$) that rotate from the $z$ to the $x$ ($y$) direction.